 The idea is to target the ad at a section of people who are more likely to hit the “buy” tab.
 This is where the relevance of the term “contextual traffic” comes in.

-Contextual traffic also referred to as PPV (Pay per view) form of advertising.
-Since only the relevant ads are put on a particular website, affiliates are required to pay per view of the ad (irrespective of the user clicking on it).
+Contextual traffic is also referred to as a pay-per-view (PPV) form of advertising.
+Since only the relevant ads are put on a particular website, advertisers are required to pay per view of the ad (irrespective of the user clicking on it).